-We try and return named property to its owner directly or via her form tutors.
-Unnamed uniform is donated to the Nearly New Uniform supply and unnamed non-uniform that is not claimed after it has been displayed on a list in school is donated to charity shops.
+We try and return named property to its owner directly or via form tutors.
+Unnamed uniform is donated to the Nearly New Uniform Shop and unnamed non-uniform that is not claimed after it has been displayed in school is donated to charity shops.